France

 Get your diploma recognition

-Your request must be submitted to the Regional Directorate for Economic Affairs, Employment, Labor and Solidarity (DREETS) in the French region where you wish to work.
+Your request must be submitted to the DREETS in the French region where you wish to work.

 Get to know the professional association